 Top Tips To Create A Modern BI & Analytics Project

-To get started in this journey, here are the top 5 tips to successfully create a BI project.
+To get started on this journey and ensure maximum value is generated in the long-run, here are the top 10 tips to successfully create a BI project.

 2. Define goals and objectives